barryclark/jekyll-now/_posts/2023-09-01-rust-type-level-programming.md

 intuitively should work does not [^chalk].
 That's a compliment to Rust because it is surprising to run into these problems in such a well designed language.
-I'm also not trying to say that the current trait system is badly implemented because when it works (which is almost all of the time) it works _amazingly_, but this whole exercise would have been a oneliner in _Modern C++_&trade; [^cpp].
+I'm also not trying to say that the current trait system is badly implemented because when it works (which is almost all of the time) it works _amazingly_, but this exercise would have been a oneliner in _Modern C++_&trade; [^cpp].

 # Endnotes